casper-network/docs/source/docs/casper/resources/advanced/transfer-token-to-contract.md

 This tutorial covers two methods to handle tokens via a contract.
 This is not a native process to a Casper network and will require the use of custom code.
 The following two scenarios provide a framework for developers and the pros and cons of each example.
 Developers should choose the option that best suits their individual needs.

+For increased security, `transfer-*` methods are unavailable in stored session code, even when the stored session code runs in the account context.
+The tokens must be handled via contract code, as shown below.

 ## Scenario 1 - Creating a Throw-Away Purse {#scenario1}

 The first scenario involves the use of a single-use, throw-away purse.
 The caller creates and funds a purse independent of their main purse, before passing the URef to the callee.